aws-samples/high-concurrency-computing-using-amazon-eventbridge-with-aws-step-functions-apg-pattern-example/README.md

 This is example repo for the APG Pattern: High Concurrency Computing Using Amazon EventBridge with AWS Step Functions APG Pattern Example

 ## Overview
-Enterprise customers migrate/modernize existing workloads to serverless architectures to enable higher scalability and reduce TCO.

-For workloads that requires an orchestration/workflow, with a state machine for processing records, [AWS Step Functions](https://docs.aws.amazon.com/step-functions/latest/dg/welcome.html) is a good fit.

-If the states need to be processed in a concurrent way with in a workflow, [AWS Step Functions](https://docs.aws.amazon.com/step-functions/latest/dg/welcome.html) supports processing the states in parallel.
+Enterprise customers migrate or modernize existing workloads to serverless architectures,  for higher scalability and reduce Total Cost of Ownership(TCO).
+[AWS Step Functions](https://docs.aws.amazon.com/step-functions/latest/dg/welcome.html) is a good fit for the use cases that requires an orchestration or workflow.
+[AWS Step Functions](https://docs.aws.amazon.com/step-functions/latest/dg/welcome.html) supports processing the states in parallel.

 However, there is a limitation on the number of records that can be processed concurrently.